Homepage / Excursion Guides / 6 Must See Hikes In Grand Teton National Park

 Distance: 10.3 miles | Difficulty: Hard

 Want a taste of where the locals hike?
-Then head outside Grand Teton National Park and to the Jackson Peak Trail.
-This dog-friendly trail has an altitude gain of 2,641, at mid point you’ll stumble upon Goodwin Lake (people also camp here) and once you reach the tip top of Jackson Peak you’ll be offered a mind-blowing view of The Grand Tetons.
+Then, head outside Grand Teton National Park and to the Jackson Peak Trail.
+This dog-friendly trail has an elevation gain of 2,641, at midpoint you’ll stumble upon Goodwin Lake (people also camp here), and once you reach the tip-top of Jackson Peak, you’ll be offered a mind-blowing view of The Grand Tetons.
 This is the best bang for your buck…while considered a “harder” hike…it offers the most elevation gain in the shortest amount of time.

 PRO TIP: Opt for a 4WD while driving to the trailhead, the road is drivable but not maintained and can prove to be a very bumpy ride.